-You don't need to set specific parameters when you use the boards of which connectivity is ethernet or cellular.
-Projects with cellular connectivity have "with EWF" at the end of the project name on Select Application Window.

-5. Verify the serial port in your OS's device manager.
+- [Ethernet] You don't need to set specific parameters when you use the boards of which connectivity is ethernet. - Verify the serial port in your OS's device manager.
 It should show up as a COM port.

-6. Open your favorite serial terminal program such as Putty and connect to the COM port discovered above.
+- Open your favorite serial terminal program such as Putty and connect to the COM port discovered above.
 Configure the following values for the serial port:

 Baud rate: 115200

 Data bits: 8

 Parity: none

 Stop bits: 1

 Flow control: none

-7. Build project
+- Build project

-8. Select Download and Debug to download and start execution of the project
+- Select Download and Debug to download and start execution of the project

-9. As the project runs, the demo prints out status information to the terminal output window.
+- As the project runs, the demo prints out status information to the terminal output window.
 The demo also publishes the telemetry message to IoT Hub every few seconds.
 Check the terminal output to verify that messages have been successfully sent to the Azure IoT hub.